jaconey/gettc/README.md

 Originally gettc doesn't support out-of-tree build.
 Few problems have been observed.
 First of all, all output files were in the same folder as the problem, which made output files cleanup tedious, especially when you have quite a big bunch of files.
-Because runner.sh had multiple copies across problems, it is very difficult to change it or to fix a bug for it.
-And there was no common file sharing between problems, except the fancy hidden folder ‘.gettc’ which somehow made the ability to run out-of-the-box so difficult, or, say, obscure.
+It was very difficult to change a common file or to fix bug, for example, runner.sh had multiple copies amongst problems.
+There was no common file sharing between problems, except the 'fancy' hidden mystery '.gettc', which made it so difficult, or obscure, to run out-of-the-box.

 Therefore the following changes have been made:
 - Now we have a “common” folder to shares files, so runner.sh, common Makefile